 Later, I regret not asking if Kim had read 1984.
 If so, I imagine that he would echo Orwell’s words: “The masses never revolt of their own accord, and they never revolt merely because they are oppressed.
 Indeed, so long as they are not permitted to have standards of comparison, they never even become aware that they are oppressed.”

 Once North Koreans read Free NK and learn about the world beyond the river, perhaps they will.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.